Kota

 For example:

-While the United States offers healthcare as a standard benefit, in the UK, the government primarily covers healthcare through the National Health Service.
+While the United States offers healthcare as a standard benefit, the government primarily covers healthcare through the National Health Service in the UK.

 So, offering private health insurance as a supplementary benefit in the UK is more about enhancing choice and giving access to faster care than providing primary services.